devops329/devops/instruction/coverage/coverage.md

 - Code coverage is a common metric to determine if an application is properly tested.
 - Code coverage percentages can hide serious issues in testing.
-- Make sure you coverage percentage is meaningful.
+- Make sure your coverage percentage is meaningful.

 ---

 Code coverage is a metric that helps measure the percentage of a program code that was executed when testing.
 A high percentage of code coverage suggests that the code has been more thoroughly tested and has a lower chance of containing undetected software bugs.

-Here is an example of a code coverage report that represents several different coverage metrics for the files in a simple application.
+Here is an example of a code coverage report that represents several coverage metrics for the files in a simple application.
 The color coding of the percentages help you focus on the areas that are the most problematic.

 ![code coverage report](codeCoverageReport.png)